VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 1. Follow
    the [installation instructions](https://virtualbrainlab.org/ephys_link/installation_and_use.html)
-2. Use `from ephys_link import server` and call `server.launch()` to start the server
+2. Use `from ephys_link import server` and call `server.launch_server("sensapex", 8081, 8080)` to start the
-    1. Alternatively, use `import ephys_link` and
-       call `ephys_link.server.launch()`
+   server
+    1. The first argument is the platform type (e.g. `"sensapex"` or `"new_scale"`).
+    2. The second argument is the port to listen for Socket.IO connections on.
+    3. The third argument is the port to listen for Pathfinder HTTP connections on.

-### WebSocket application
+### Socket.IO application

-As a WebSocket server, Ephys Link defines a standardized set of WebSocket events that can be used to interact with manipulator platforms.
+As a Socket.IO server, Ephys Link defines a standardized set of Socket.IO events that can be used to interact with manipulator platforms.
-The [following section](websocket-events) describes the available events and how to use them.
+The [following section](socketio-events) describes the available events and how to use them.

-(websocket-events)=
+(socketio-events)=

-## WebSocket Events and API
+## Socket.IO Events and API

-This is a list of available WebSocket events.
-The code shown is pseudo-WebSocket code that can be used to interact with the server.
-The exact implementation will depend on the platform and WebSocket interface used.
+This is a list of available Socket.IO events.
+The code shown is pseudo-Socket.IO code that can be used to interact with the server.
+The exact implementation will depend on the platform and Socket.IO interface used.

 In general: